-- (b) the public benefit of maintaining the development standard, and - (c) any other matters required to be taken into consideration by the Planning Secretary before granting concurrence. - (6) Development consent must not be granted under this clause for a subdivision of land in Zone No 1 (a) (General Rural Zone), Zone No 1 (c) (Rural Small Holdings Zone) or Zone No 1 (f) (Rural (Forests) Zone) if- - (a) the subdivision will result in 2 or more lots of less than the minimum area specified for such lots by a development standard, or - (b) the subdivision will result in at least one lot that is less than 90% of the minimum area specified for such a lot by a development standard. - (7) After determining a development application made pursuant to this clause, the consent authority must keep a record of its assessment of the factors required to be addressed in the applicant's written request referred to in subclause (3). - (8) This clause does not allow development consent to be granted for development that would contravene any of the following- - (a) a development standard for complying development, - (b) a development standard that arises, under the regulations under the Act, in connection with a commitment set out in a BASIX certificate for a building to which State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004 applies or for the land on which such a building is situated.
+- (4) The consent authority must keep a record of its assessment carried out under subclause (3). - (5) (Repealed) - (6) Development consent must not be granted under this clause for a subdivision of land in Zone No 1 (a) (General Rural Zone), Zone No 1 (c) (Rural Small Holdings Zone) or Zone No 1 (f) (Rural (Forests) Zone) if-

+- (a) the subdivision will result in 2 or more lots of less than the minimum area specified for such lots by a development standard, or - (b) the subdivision will result in at least one lot that is less than 90% of the minimum area specified for such a lot by a development standard. - (7) (Repealed) - (8) This clause does not allow development consent to be granted for development that would contravene any of the following- - (a) a development standard for complying development, - (b) a development standard that arises, under the regulations under the Act, in connection with a commitment set out in a BASIX certificate for a building to which State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004 applies or for the land on which such a building is situated.